Governing body self-evaluation: Simple to complete and collate

 Do not let anyone leave until they have given you their audit.
 A hostage situation?
 Yes.
 Effective?
 Also yes.

-If you meet online and your next in-person is not for some time, you will need to use email – but still bring it up at you online Governors’ meeting.
+If you meet online and your next in-person is not for some time, you will need to use email – but still bring it up at your online meeting.
 Follow these three steps.

 3 Steps to doing your Governing Body Self-Evaluation remotely.

-If you still don’t get a 100% response, crack on anyway.
+If you still don’t get a 100% response, push ahead anyway.
 When you report, give a list of governors who you got responses from – this helps show the proportion of replies from parents, staff or other governors.

-When collating responses, group comments around emerging themes (e.g. finance, English, Getting evidence from a wider range of sources).
-This will help your GB to process the summary but will also help you plan your next steps.
-Don’t worry if:
+When collating responses, group comments around emerging themes (e.g. Finance; English; Getting evidence from a wider range of sources).
+This will help your board members to process the outcomes and will also make it easier to plan your next steps.

 An example of a completed governing body skills audit, which has issues grouped around effectiveness, knowledge and skills; and getting the best from meetings.

-You might use these themes, plus inspection reports, pupil exam/test results and external feedback (e.g. from external advisors) to propose a small number of targets for the governing body.
+You can use your themes, plus inspection reports, pupil outcomes and external feedback (e.g. from school improvement advisors) to draft a small number of targets for the governing body.

 Shows three core roles of school governing bodies.

-Aim for targets to link to the three core roles of governors: Beware of a target to “Recruit more governors”.
+You should aim for targets to link to the three core roles of governors.
+Therefore, you should be cautious about setting a target of “Recruit more governors”.

 If you have a large hole in your budget, “Recruit a governor with financial expertise” might be ok (if you have this as a skills gap).
-However, a stronger target would be “The GB will effectively support and challenge school leaders to return the budget to a balanced position.”
+However, a stronger target would be “The governing body will effectively support and challenge school leaders to return the budget to a balanced position.”

 Any targets might be broken down into smaller steps.
 When you are ready to look as specific actions, here’s a worked example for this safeguarding target: